 I know if you spoke to them the way that Jesus did, and let them name their own infirmities, they would listen to you.
-I can assure you, many afflicted at Mad in America would rather fall into the arms of Jesus — who touched agonized people like them with authority, and then set them free–I am sure they would rather be treated with such compassion than fall into the hands of unrighteous men who might force them into psych wards.
+I can assure you, many afflicted at Mad in America would rather fall into the arms of Jesus — who touched agonized people like them with authority, and then set them free–I am sure those unfortunates would rather be treated with such compassion than fall into the hands of unrighteous men who might force them into psych wards.
 Because their name for those places is ” torture chambers.”
-Remember they have been there, have sat under the stark white lights of the locked wards.
-They get to choose the names, remember, how gracious our Lord is towards our own agency?
+Remember!
+They have been there, have sat under the stark white lights of the locked wards.
+They get to choose the names –even for the cures.
+Remember, how gracious our Lord is towards our own agency?

 I would like to set up networks of churches that share my kind of taxonomy, so that my friends hurting from Psychiatric abuse can easily identify where their agency will be respected, and where they will feel safe– kind of like a “Joni and Friends” network — but that is a discussion for another day.
 Already I have gone over a thousand words.
 Thanks for listening, those who have come this far!